-This manual covers installation and operating instructions for the following 3Com modems:
+This manual covers installation and operating instructions for the following 3Com moderns:

-U.S. Robotics 56 Kbps Voice internal and external modems
+U.S. Robotics 56 Kbps internal and external modems

-3Com, the 3Com logo, and U.S. Robotics are registered trademarks and Connections, RapidComm, and x2 are trademarks of 3Com Corporation or its subsidiaries.
+U.S. Robotics is a registered trademark and Connections, RapidComm, and x2 are trademarks of 3Com Corporation and its subsidiaries.
 Windows is a registered trademark of Microsoft Corp.
 CompuServe is a registered trademark of CompuServe Inc. America Online is a registered trademark of America Online Inc. Any other trademarks, trade names, or service marks used in this manual are the property of their respective owners.